Final Capstone Site Requirements

 1. Designed around a Professional Theme approved by instructor

-2. 12 or more pages (ie different file names, or equivalent if using PHP etc.)
+2. 12 or more pages (ie different file names that end in .html or equivalent if using PHP etc., .css pages and such DO NOT count towards the 12)

-3. Do not design entire site in flash (should not be used for menus for example) and you must primarily code your site/site template by hand.
+3. Do not use flash (especially not for menus and content other than video/animations) and you must primarily code your site/site template by hand.
 You can not use the drag/drop built in templates from programs such as Dreamweaver.

 4. Use of CSS style sheets to give your site a central visual theme.
-Pages will be broken up into sections using <div> tags.
-Attributes (bgcolor="red") and deprecated tags (font) are to be avoided
+Pages will be broken up into regions using <div> tags (though some may be replaced with <article> and <main>.
+Attributes (bgcolor="red") and deprecated tags (font) are NOT to be used

 5. Use of the majority of tags discussed in class

-9. One Form, should have a second supplementary css file in ADDITION to your main css file
+8. One Form, should have a second supplementary css file in ADDITION to your main css file, properly laid out with fieldsets, labels, css and some of the new input types (email etc)

-14. Your entire "site" will be in a subdirectory (having it's own picture/graphics subdirectory) with the homepage being index.html.
-This way you do not have to redo your main index.html file
+15. Your entire "site" will be either directly in public_html or in a subdirectory (finalsite?) (having it's own picture/graphics and css subdirectories/folders) with the homepage being index.html (or index.php) NO OTHER HOMEPAGE NAMES WORK RIGHT, so that is not negotiable.
+This way you do not have to redo your main index.html file if you already have one inside public_html (if not, go ahead and use public_html)

 For Final Presentation